bressler1995/Transform-to-Open-Science/README.md

 **We hope you will join us and champion open science!**

 ### Frequently Asked Questions
-This page is a living document of the most common questions posed to the TOPS team.
-It is our hope that these answers will benefit the wider community.
-Further details can be found in the transcripts of our community events on our [community forum](./Events/Community_Forums/) and [community panel](./Events/Community_Panels/) pages.
+These are the most common questions that the TOPS team has received to date.
+It is our hope that these answers will help the community find answers to questions quickly.

 <details>
-<summary><span style="font-size:x-large;">NASA's Open Science 101 </span></summary>
+<summary><span>NASA's Open Science 101 </span></summary>

 #### What steps should I take if I haven't received an email to accept my Open Science badge?